yilmazdoga/yilmazdoga.net/index.md

 ## About

-Doğa Yılmaz is an undergraduate computer science student currently studying at Ozyegin University.
+Doğa Yılmaz is a senior computer science student at Özyeğin University.
+He is currently working on denoising autoencoders.
 <br/>

 ## Education